 The Ugandan Giraffe is living in the wild but protected regions of Uganda and Kenya.
 There are however some 450 Rothschild's Giraffe currently in captivity and dotted in zoos and wildlife parks across the world but there are not many left in the wild – despite the fact that all the Rift Valley parks are protected by authorities and anti-poaching teams dotted around the Kenyan-Ugandan plains and valleys.

 There was once a time when the gracious and beautiful giraffe – sometimes called the Baringo giraffe – was seen across Kenya, Uganda and Sudan in its thousands, but no more.
 Thanks to the warring nature of man, there are now no Rothschild's Giraffes left at all in Sudan.

-Fortunately, there is some hope on the horizon from wildlife conservation groups working in Kenya and Uganda.
+Fortunately, there is some hope on the horizon for wildlife conservation groups working in Kenya and Uganda.
 A captive breeding program is underway at the National Giraffe Centre in Kenya's capital Nairobi.
 At present, the Rothschild Giraffe can be seen most often in Uganda's Murchison Falls National Park.
 There are several more often spotted in Lake Nakuru National Park over the border and into Kenya.
 But awareness of the sub-species' plight has to be highlighted as so few know about the Ugandan Giraffe and its fate.